simonmeggle/simonmeggle.github.io/_posts/en/2014-09-01-static-website-with-jekyll.md

 {% endraw %}
 {% endhighlight %}

-Bien que la [syntaxe](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers)[^liquid] ne soit pas toujours très élégante à utiliser, le grande nombre de [variables disponibles](http://jekyllrb.com/docs/variables/), auxquelles s'ajoutent les métadonnées personnalisées que vous créerez ainsi que les nombreux [filtres et commandes](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers), peuvent être extrêmement efficaces.
+Although the [syntax](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers) may not be very elegant to use, the large number of [available variables](http://jekyllrb.com/docs/variables/), plus the custom metadata, combined with the [filters et commands](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers), may become highly effective.

 ---

-### Et bien plus...

-Cet article n'a pas prétention à constituer davantage qu'une très brève introduction à *Jekyll*.
-Pour personnaliser votre site davantage, lisez en priorité l'[excellente documentation de *Jekyll*](http://jekyllrb.com/docs/home/), bien tenue à jour, ainsi que les nombreuses références que vous trouverez sur Internet.

-Vous pouvez également consulter sur ce site trois autres articles à propos de *Jekyll* :

-- [créer un site multilingue avec *Jekyll*](/site-multilingue-avec-jekyll/) comme cela a été réalisé ici ;
-- [servir un site statique à l'aide de CloudFront](/site-statique-avec-cloudfront/) pour obtenir des performances maximales en termes de disponibilité et de vitesse ;
-- **héberger _Jekyll_ sur GitHub** (article à venir) pour pouvoir suivre et modifier votre site en ligne, en le générant à la volée.

-Enfin, parcourir les [codes sources de sites utilisant *Jekyll*](https://github.com/jekyll/jekyll/wiki/Sites)[^source], pour vous inspirer, ne peut être qu'une excellente idée.

-[^dupliquer]: Il en découlait une  réelle difficulté à faire évoluer un site sur le long terme.
-[^css]: De surcroît, la très faible interopérabilité entre navigateurs et le très mauvais support de CSS par Microsoft Internet Explorer, alors très dominant, ont fortement retardé son utilisation.
-[^git]: En effet, les sources ne sont constituées que de fichiers textes.
-[^affluence]: Il n'est pas rare qu'un site devienne indisponible, par exemple lors d'un événement important ou en raison d'un lien publié sur un site d'actualités.
+### And much more...

+This article doesn't claim to be more than a very short introduction to *Jekyll*.
+To go further, read the [*Jekyll* excellent documentation](http://jekyllrb.com/docs/home/) first, regularly updated, and the numerous references you will find on the web.

+You may also read three other articles written on this website about *Jekyll*:

+- [create a multilingual website](/multilingual-website-with-jekyll/) as it has been done here;
+- [serve a static website with *CloudFront*](/site-statique-avec-cloudfront/) in order to get excellent performances and handle huge increases in workload;
+- **host _Jekyll_ on GitHub** (article coming soon) in order to edit your website online and generate it on the fly.

+Lastly, browsing [website using *Jekyll* source codes](https://github.com/jekyll/jekyll/wiki/Sites)[^source], in order to find inspiration, can only be a good idea.

+[^duplicate]: This is why it was sometimes really hard to maintain a website.
+[^css]: Moreover, the inexistant interoperability between browsers and the poor support of CSS with Microsoft Internet Explorer, have delayed its use.
+[^git]: Indeed, the source is only constitued with text files.
+[^peak]:It is not uncommon that a website become unavailable because of an important event or a link from a news website.
-[^raspberry]: Par exemple, un [Raspberry Pi](http://www.raspberrypi.org/) avec nginx peut répondre à plusieurs centaines de connexions par seconde, ce qui est impensable avec un site dynamique.
+[^raspberry]: For instance, a [Raspberry Pi](http://www.raspberrypi.org/) with *nginx* peut répondre à plusieurs centaines de connexions par seconde, ce qui est impensable avec un site dynamique.
-[^cloudfront]: Les façons d'héberger un site statique sur [*Amazon S3*](http://aws.amazon.com/fr/s3/) et [*Cloudfront*](http://aws.amazon.com/fr/cloudfront/) sont détaillés dans "[Site statique avec *Cloudfront*](/site-statique-avec-cloudfront/)".
+[^cloudfront]: Ways to host a static website on [*Amazon S3*](http://aws.amazon.com/s3/) and [*Cloudfront*](http://aws.amazon.com/cloudfront/) are explained in "[Static website with *Cloudfront*](/static-website-with-cloudfront/)".
-[^rvm]: Il est également possible d'installer [Ruby version manager](http://rvm.io/).
+[^rvm]: It is also possible to install [Ruby version manager](http://rvm.io/).
-[^xcode]: Si vous ne les avez pas déjà, une fenêtre vous proposera d'installer les "outils en ligne de commande Xcode", ce qu'il faut accepter pour continuer.
-[^serve]: Cette option ne prend cependant pas pas en compte les modifications de `_config.yml`.
-[^arborescence]: L'arborence interne du dossier `_post` est laissée entièrement libre.
-[^include]: En plaçant un fichier dans `_includes`, il vous sera possible de l'importer n'importe où avec `{%raw%}{{include nom-du-fichier}}{%endraw%}`.
-Il est même possible de lui passer des variables.
-[^drafts]: Il est également possible de créer des articles dans le dossier `_drafts` sans date dans le nom de fichier : cela permet de créer des brouillons d'article, qui n'apparaîtront pas dans la liste des articles disponibles mais restent accessibles depuis leur adresse directe.
-[^source]: Vous êtes notamment libres de consulter le [code source du présent site](https://github.com/sylvaindurand/sylvaindurand.github.io) pour voir comment celui-ci est conçu.
-[^variable]: Il existe malgré tout des variables spécifique à *Jekyll* dont le rôle est particulier : `permalink` permet par exemple d'indiquer l'adresse à laquelle l'article sera accessible.
-[^kramdown]: La [documentation de Kramdown](http://kramdown.gettalong.org/quickref.html) présente efficacement l'ensemble des possibilités offertes par le moteur et la syntaxe permettant d'y parvenir.
-[^liquid]: La [documentation officielle de liquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers) permet de rendre compte des possibilités offertes par le langage.
+[^xcode]: If you don't already have them, a window will ask you to install the "Command Line Tools": you need to install them.
+[^serve]: However, this option doesn't detect the changes provided in `_config.yml`.
+[^tree]: You can freely organize your files in `_post`.
+[^include]: When you put a fil in `_includes`, it is possible to include it anywhere with the tag `{%raw%}{{include filename}}{%endraw%}`.
+Il is also possible to provide it [parameters](http://jekyllrb.com/docs/templates/#includes).
+[^drafts]: It is also possible to create articles in the folder `_drafts`, without any date in the file name: thus, it will create drafts invisible in the posts list but available with their URL.
+[^source]: Feel free to browse the [source code of this website](https://github.com/sylvaindurand/sylvaindurand.github.io) to find out how it works.
+[^variable]: Some variables are reserved by *Jekyll* with a particuliar behaviour: `permalink` for exemple specifies the final URL of a file.
+[^kramdown]: [*Kramdown* documentataion](http://kramdown.gettalong.org/quickref.html) shows all possibilities this language offers, and the syntax to do it.
-[^meta]: Cf. *infra*.
+[^meta]: See below.

 *[HTML]: HyperText Markup Language